dabblelab/alexa-apl-for-audio-example/README.md

 NOTE: I have some formatted audio files in the Assets Folder, you may use them for your reference/testing.

 These were the basic steps to help you with the skill.
 If you wish to further use this for building a skill, you can manipulate the template accordingly.
-Further to this, if you have any questions, reach out to me at - sohini@dabblelab.com
+Further to this, if you have any questions, reach out to me at - sohini@dabblelab.com or on [Twitter](https://twitter.com/TheSohini)

 Thanks!